Ralf3/samt2/fuzzy/tests/README.txt

 -------------------------------------------------------------------------

-Some files for testing have been added:
+Some files for testing have been moved to ../dyn_fuzzy:
      	  alge_daphnie.fis
 	  alge_phosphor.fis
 	  daphnie_alge.fis